shash42/Shell/README.md

 <li> Error handling is not extremely rigorous for now, so in some cases missing permissions, changing behavior of certain files while execution etc. will lead to uncatched errors. </li>
 <li>Nightswatch terminates on entering q and pressing enter</li>
 <li>Multiple consecutive pipes don't work, i.e. ls||sort or ls | | sort etc. as the characters between them are themselves parsed as a command.
 Piping won't be provided for background processes. </li>
-<li> An error has to be thrown on incorrect no. of arguments for kjob, bg too. </li>
+<li> An error has to be thrown on incorrect no. of arguments for kjob, bg, fg too. </li>
 </ol>

 <h4> Process Management </h4>